TimBest/travel-blog/_posts/2022-06-21-kilimanjaro.md

 ![ice formation withing the dirt](/assets/images/2022-06-21-kilimanjaro/cool_ice.jpg)
 {% include caption.html text="A cool ice formation we found in the first hour of our morning hike" %}

 Day 3 was a day designed to acclimate us to the higher elevations.
-Our route brought us up almost 1000 meters exposing us to the altitude.
-Then it lead us back down almost to the point where we started.
-So that we could sleep with more air and stay strong.
+Our route brought us up almost 1000 meters (3,200 feet), exposing us to the altitude.
+Then it lead us back down almost to the elevation where we started, yet also bringing us closer to the summit on the route.
+This allowed us to sleep with more air and stay strong, yet introduce our bodies to less oxygen.
 It was a long and difficult day.

-We left the heather zone into the alpine dessert which had far fewer plants.
-Although it was still scattered with everlasting flowers.
+We left the heather zone and moved into the alpine dessert, which had far fewer plants.
+Despite this, it was still scattered with everlasting flowers.
 This day was a struggle for both of us and we felt the altitude with every step.
-This is when we learned {% include tooltip.html text="pole pole" tip="slow slow" %}, the slogan of the mountain.
-We walked in a single file line one guide in the front and one in the back.
+This is when we learned {% include tooltip.html text="pole pole" tip="slow slow" %}, the slogan of the mountain meaning "slow slow."
+We walked in a single file line with one guide in the front and one in the back.
 The guide in the front set a slow pace for us and took us up the mountain one short step after another.
+Neither one of us had hiked at such a slow pace, a new experiment for us.

-After reaching the first ridge line on our way to Lava tower we found a spot out of the wind for lunch.
-Where we were swarmed with many birds.
+After reaching the first ridgeline on our way to Lava Tower, we found a spot out of the wind for lunch.
+There we were swarmed with many birds.
 They were bold.
-While they didn't take any food out of our hands or lunch boxes they did fly over and perch just a few inches from us.
-Forcing us to play an endless game of shooing them away as we ate.
+While they did not take any food out of our hands or lunch boxes, they did fly over and perch just a few inches from us.
+Forcing us to play an endless game of shooing them away as we ate with our hiking poles.
+It was actually a pretty funny interation.
+Later in lunch, Katherine started mimicking a hunting animal where she would let the bird get very close than make a loud noise and thrust her hand like she wanted to grab it.
+The few birds she did this with did leave, but there were many more to keep shoo-ing.

-We stopped again at lava tower for a quick break, some snacks and photos.
-The camp site was an interesting mix of folks planning to stay the night and larger groups whose team was making them a hot lunch.
+We stopped again at Lava Tower for a quick break, some snacks and photos.
+The camp site was an interesting mix of folks planning to stay the night and larger groups whose team was making them a hot lunch to keep going toward the summit.
+We were glad we would be able to rest a bit.
 On our descent our guides we a bit shocked at how slow we both are going down.
-I think that given our age and fitness they were expecting us to go much faster when not having to work as hard.
-We shared about our bad knees and practiced pole pole on the way down as well.
+I think that given our age and fitness they were expecting us to go much faster when not having to work as hard going down.
+We shared that we both have knee injuries that prevent us from going down quickly, which brought surprise from our guides as we had been keeping a good pace to that point and seemed strong.
+Nonetheless, we practiced "pole pole" on the way down as well.

 ![Dendrosenecio kilimanjari](/assets/images/2022-06-21-kilimanjaro/25_trees.jpg)
 {% include caption.html text="Dendrosenecio kilimanjari" %}

 On the way down we also learned about [Dendrosenecio kilimanjari](https://en.wikipedia.org/wiki/Dendrosenecio_kilimanjari) a giant groundsel found on Mount Kilimanjaro.
-Our guides told us two method of telling their age.
+Our guides told us two methods of telling their age.
 The first it to count the rings of dead leaves.
 Similar to tree rings each one of these rings is about a year.
 The other way is to count the number of times a trunk splits.
-As every 25 years the plant will produce a flower and then create 2-4 new branches from that location.
+At every 25 years, the plant will produce a flower and then create 2-4 new branches from that location.
+We started counting the age of all we saw from then on, like a fun game that we looked forward to.

 {% include image-gallery.html folder="/assets/images/2022-06-21-kilimanjaro/day3" %}